IgniteUI/igniteui-docfx/en/components/general/angular-grid-overview-guide.md

 # A Complete Guide to Angular Grid and Angular App Development

+_Get to know the Angular Data Grid and how to use it [by checking out this informative section](../grids_and_lists.md#what-is-an-angular-data-grid) part of our Grid Overview topic._

 ### Ignite UI - Our Framework for Angular App Development

 Ignite UI for Angular is an advanced toolset from Infragistics that includes feature-rich, high-performing UI components such as data grids and other components including charts, data visualization maps, editors, and more.